nhs-england-tools/repository-template/IMPROVEMENTS_PLAN.md

 ## PR 9: Enforce a blank line after YAML frontmatter

-**Status**: ✅ Built locally — position 4 of 6 in the scan-secret + markdown-linting
-stack (`v2` → PR 12 → PR 8 → PR 7 → **PR 9** → PR 11 → PR 10).
-Branch
-off PR 7.
+**Status**: ✅ Merged into `v2` as [#232](https://github.com/nhs-england-tools/repository-template/pull/232).

 **Scope**: Markdown quality
 **Risk**: Low
-**Depends on**: PR 7 (same file — `check-markdown-format.sh`)
 **Files**: `scripts/quality/check-markdown-format.sh`

-**Context**: markdownlint does not enforce a blank line between a file's closing YAML frontmatter `---` and the first content line (MD022 ignores frontmatter delimiters).
+**Summary**: markdownlint does not enforce a blank line between a file's closing YAML frontmatter `---` and the first content line (MD022 ignores frontmatter delimiters).
 A small `check-frontmatter-blank-line` function, invoked after markdownlint, flags files whose content starts immediately after the frontmatter.
-Useful for repositories whose instruction/prompt/ADR files begin with frontmatter.
-Dependency: `python3` only (already present wherever `pre-commit` runs); native, no Docker path needed.

-**Verification**: a `.md` file with frontmatter immediately followed by content fails with `missing blank line after YAML frontmatter`; inserting the blank line passes. `make check-markdown-format check=all` stays green on the current tree.

-**Diff**: Removed — built locally on `pr/09-frontmatter-blank-line` (commit `7009b81`); see `git show pr/09-frontmatter-blank-line` or `git diff v2..pr/09-frontmatter-blank-line -- scripts/quality/check-markdown-format.sh`
-for the change.
+Native, `python3`-only (already present wherever `pre-commit` runs).

 ---

 ## PR 10: Auto-format markdown tables with Prettier

-**Status**: ✅ Built locally — position 6 of 6 (last) in the scan-secret +
-markdown-linting stack (`v2` → PR 12 → PR 8 → PR 7 → PR 9 → PR 11 →
-**PR 10**).
-Branch off PR 11.
-Raised last because it introduces a new runtime dependency (Node/`npx` or the Docker `node` image) and has no code dependency on the earlier PRs.
+**Status**: ✅ Merged into `v2` as [#234](https://github.com/nhs-england-tools/repository-template/pull/234).

-**Scope**: Markdown tooling / developer experience **Risk**: Low — **adds a new runtime dependency** (Node/`npx` or the Docker `node` image) **Depends on**: nothing (independent; complements PR 7/9) **Files**: `scripts/quality/format-markdown-tables.sh` (new), `scripts/config/prettierrc.yaml` (new), `scripts/config/.prettierignore` (new), `scripts/config/markdownlint.yaml`, `Makefile`, `.tool-versions`
+**Scope**: Markdown tooling / developer experience **Risk**: Low — **adds a new runtime dependency** (Node/`npx` or the Docker `node` image) **Files**: `scripts/quality/format-markdown-tables.sh` (new), `scripts/config/prettierrc.yaml` (new), `scripts/config/.prettierignore` (new), `scripts/config/markdownlint.yaml`, `Makefile`, `.tool-versions`

-**Context**: This implements the `format` target (a TODO stub in `v2`) as a Prettier wrapper that aligns markdown tables to the MD060 `aligned` style, run either natively via `npx prettier@3` or through the pinned `node` Docker image.
+**Summary**: Implements the `format` target (previously a TODO stub) as a Prettier wrapper that aligns markdown tables to the MD060 `aligned` style, run either natively via `npx prettier@3` or through the pinned `node` Docker image.
+Prettier is scoped to tables only (`proseWrap: preserve`), and `.tool-versions` gains a matching native `nodejs` pin alongside the pinned `node` Docker image so native and Docker execution share the same runtime. `make lint-markdown-format` enforces the MD060 rule.
-Tables are common in READMEs, ADRs, and guides, and manual alignment is tedious — this makes `make format` do it automatically and `make lint-markdown-format` enforce it via the accompanying MD060 rule.

-**Dependency note**: this is the only markdown item that adds a new runtime dependency — Node.js/`npx`, or a running Docker daemon plus the pinned `node` image.
-The cost is contained: Prettier is scoped to markdown **tables only** (`proseWrap: preserve` prevents any prose or code reformatting), and the script falls back to the pinned Docker `node` image when `npx` is absent, so a local Node install is not strictly required.

-**Native/Docker parity note**: `.tool-versions` pins the `node` Docker image (`docker/node 22.23.2-slim@sha256:…`) for the container path.
-To keep native and Docker execution on the same runtime — and to follow the template's dual-pin convention already used for `editorconfig-checker` and `gitleaks` — a **matching native pin `nodejs 22.23.2`** is added to the asdf section.
-That is the exact Node version inside the pinned digest (read from the image), with a `keep in sync with the nodejs version above` note on the Docker line.
-This also populates the `nodejs_version` that the CI pipeline already extracts from `.tool-versions` (`grep "^nodejs\s"` in `cicd-1-pull-request.yaml` / `cicd-3-deploy.yaml`), which was previously empty.
-The Docker tag was **narrowed from `22-slim` to `22.23.2-slim`** so it reads as an exact version like every other pin in the file (`gitleaks v8.30.0`, `shellcheck v0.11.0`, …) and visibly matches the native `nodejs` pin.
-This is cosmetic-but-consistent: `docker.lib.sh` pulls **by digest** (`docker pull node@sha256:…`) and only uses the tag as a local label, so the **digest is the true immutability guarantee** — indeed the live `22-slim` and even `22.23.2-slim` tags have since been rebuilt to a newer digest, while the pinned digest stays fixed at the validated 22.23.2 image.
-When bumping Node, update the native pin, the Docker tag, and the digest together.
-Note the tool that actually governs `make format` output is Prettier (`npx --yes prettier@3`), whose exact 3.x is resolved at runtime in both paths; pinning Prettier exactly (for example `prettier@3.3.3`) would be the higher-impact determinism follow-up.

-**New/changed files**: `scripts/quality/format-markdown-tables.sh` (new),
-`scripts/config/prettierrc.yaml` (new), `scripts/config/.prettierignore` (new),
-`scripts/config/markdownlint.yaml` (adds MD060), `Makefile` (implements the
-`format` target), `.tool-versions` (pins the `node` image plus the matching native `nodejs` version).

-**Diff**: Removed — built locally on `pr/10-prettier-tables` (commit `e3fcb4e`); see `git show pr/10-prettier-tables` or `git diff v2..pr/10-prettier-tables` for the change.

-**Verification**: `make format` aligns tracked `*.md` tables in place;
-`make lint-markdown-format check=all` passes MD060; `FORCE_USE_DOCKER=true make format`
-uses the pinned node image.

 ---

 ## PR 11: Skip deleted files in the markdown link check

-**Status**: ✅ Built locally — position 5 of 6 in the scan-secret + markdown-linting
-stack (`v2` → PR 12 → PR 8 → PR 7 → PR 9 → **PR 11** → PR 10).
-Branch
-off PR 9 (or off PR 7, since both touch different files with no conflict).
+**Status**: ✅ Merged into `v2` as [#233](https://github.com/nhs-england-tools/repository-template/pull/233).

 **Scope**: Robustness
 **Risk**: Low
-**Depends on**: PR 7 (same file — `check-markdown-links.sh`)
 **Files**: `scripts/quality/check-markdown-links.sh`

-**Context**: In `check=all` mode the link checker feeds `git ls-files "*.md"` straight to lychee. `git ls-files` can list a tracked file that no longer exists on disk (deleted but not yet staged), making lychee error on a missing path.
-The fix filters the list to existing files only — a small, self-contained robustness fix.
+**Summary**: In `check=all` mode the link checker fed `git ls-files "*.md"` straight to lychee, which can list a tracked file deleted but not yet staged, making lychee error on a missing path.
+The fix filters the list to existing files only.
+The same deleted-file filter was extended to `check-markdown-format.sh`.

-**Verification**: `make check-markdown-links check=all` succeeds even when a tracked `*.md` file is deleted in the working tree but not yet staged.

-**Diff**: Removed — built locally on `pr/11-skip-deleted-links` (commit `7f7fdf7`); see `git show pr/11-skip-deleted-links` or `git diff v2..pr/11-skip-deleted-links` for the change.

 ---

 ## PR 12: Reduce gitleaks false positives (link-local IPs + lockfile allowlist)

-**Status**: ✅ Built locally — position 1 of 6 in the scan-secret +
-markdown-linting stack (`v2` → **PR 12** → PR 8 → PR 7 → PR 9 → PR 11 →
-PR 10).
-Branch off `v2`.
-Placed first so the gitleaks allowlist fix lands before any other commit and stops the link-local IP false positive from blocking the rest of the stack.
+**Status**: ✅ Merged into `v2` as [#229](https://github.com/nhs-england-tools/repository-template/pull/229).

 **Scope**: Secret-scanning config
 **Risk**: Low
-**Depends on**: nothing
 **Files**: `scripts/config/gitleaks.toml`

-**Context**: Extends the gitleaks allowlist with two general-purpose, low-risk
+**Summary**: Extends the gitleaks allowlist with two general-purpose, low-risk
-categories: the `169.254.0.0/16` link-local IPv4 range in the IP-address allowlist regex, and a comprehensive dependency-lockfile allowlist covering the most popular and modern Python, JavaScript/TypeScript, and Terraform/OpenTofu tooling (their hashes routinely trip secret scanners).
-Both reduce false positives for any repository without weakening real secret detection.
+categories: the `169.254.0.0/16` link-local IPv4 range in the IP-address allowlist regex, and a single regex matching any path ending in `.lock` (at any depth) to cover Python, JavaScript/TypeScript, and Terraform/OpenTofu lockfiles whose hashes routinely trip secret scanners. `package-lock.json`, `npm-shrinkwrap.json`, and `pnpm-lock.yaml` remain covered by gitleaks' own default global allowlist.
+Both reduce false positives without weakening real secret detection.

-**Lockfile coverage (broadened from the original enumerated list)**: rather than naming each lockfile individually, the allowlist uses a single regex matching any path ending in `.lock` (optionally followed by another extension), at any depth — covering Python (`poetry.lock`, `Pipfile.lock`, `uv.lock`, `pdm.lock`), JavaScript/TypeScript (`yarn.lock`, `bun.lock`, `deno.lock`), and Terraform/OpenTofu (`.terraform.lock.hcl`). `gitleaks` `paths` entries are regular expressions, not globs — a literal glob such as `*.lock` would crash gitleaks outright (invalid regex, no argument for the repetition operator), so proper regex is used.
-Verified empirically against the installed gitleaks
-binary: `poetry.lock`, `Pipfile.lock`, `uv.lock`, `pdm.lock`, `yarn.lock`,
-`bun.lock`, `deno.lock`, and `.terraform.lock.hcl` are all suppressed
-(including nested paths); `package-lock.json`, `npm-shrinkwrap.json`, and
-`pnpm-lock.yaml` remain covered by gitleaks' own default global allowlist (`useDefault = true`), not by this pattern; negative-control files (e.g.
-`requirements.txt`, `unlock.py`, `lockdown.txt`) are still flagged; and a
-genuine injected secret is still detected.
-Trade-off: this is broader than an enumerated list — it would also allowlist any future file whose name happens to end in `.lock`, which is an accepted, documented risk for the reduction in maintenance burden.
-The one accepted gap is Bun's legacy binary lockfile (`bun.lockb`), which does not end in `.lock` and is not in gitleaks' own defaults either; Bun's current default format, the text-based `bun.lock`, is covered.

-**Resolves a real blocker**: during the first attempt to build this stack, the `scan-secrets` pre-commit hook flagged `169.254.0.0` (the `169.254.0.0/16` link-local example in `IMPROVEMENTS_PLAN.md`) through the `ipv4` rule and blocked every commit.
-The `169.254.x.x` allowlist entry below removes exactly that false positive.
-Verified against the regex: the current allowlist does not match `169.254.0.0`, the updated allowlist does, and genuine public IPs remain detected.
-This is why PR 12 sits at the base of the stack.

-**Verification**: `make scan-secrets check=whole-history` no longer flags lockfile hashes or link-local addresses; genuine secrets are still detected.

-**Diff**: Removed — built locally on `pr/12-gitleaks-allowlist` (commit `836bce5`); see `git show pr/12-gitleaks-allowlist` or `git diff v2..pr/12-gitleaks-allowlist -- scripts/config/gitleaks.toml`
-for the change.

 ---